RobertMParker/recipe-box/entrees/pork-chile-verde.md

 1. Season to taste with salt and lime juice
 1. Return pork to sauce and stir gently to combine

+Notes:
+1. Last time we made this, we removed all the seeds from the peppers.
+It needed some more heat, so leave some seeds in.
-Notes: This makes a couple extra cups of chile verde.
+1. This makes about 4-5 extra cups of chile verde.
 This is excellent on over easy eggs.
-Or use it to make enchiladas.
+Or use it to make [enchiladas](enchiladas-with-chile-verde.md).

 Original Source: https://www.seriouseats.com/recipes/2017/03/easy-pressure-cooker-pork-chile-verde-recipe.html